MrSinho/shengine/README.md

 ![coulomb](saved/pictures/flappy-circle.png)

 # Notes:
+ - Python 3.9 is required to generate the project files
  - It's better to stick with a few and simple examples: `triangle` and `noise`
  - Dismissed `flappy-circle`, `application-sample`, `serial-sample`